ObliqueHacks/LowkeyPlaces/README.md

 ![image](https://github.com/ObliqueHacks/LowkeyPlaces/assets/73759561/1dadf607-0745-4109-ac65-a809edeee788)

-When editing a spot you will be promoted this window.
+When editing a spot you will be prompted this window.
 As you can see, you can change **Name, Description, Color,** and **Upload Photos**

 ![image](https://github.com/ObliqueHacks/LowkeyPlaces/assets/73759561/a9bc9894-edd8-4e34-a1b3-e40f6b6b0500)